searchspring/snap/docs/INTEGRATION_VARIANTS.md

 ### `result.variants.selections`

-The `result.variants.selections` object provides functionality for building variant option picker components:
+The `result.variants.selections` object helps you build variant option picker components (like size/color selectors).
+When a user makes a selection, it automatically:
+- Refines selection value options to update available sibling options based on current selections
+- Updates the active variant on the main result
+- Updates the `result.display` property with the selected variant's data (eg: price, image URL, name, etc..)

 **Properties:**
 - `field` - Selection field name (e.g. "Color", "Size")